Rednexie/no-console.js/README.md

 or logging the user ip and the event with discord webhook API.

+It also has an option to disable javascript console output and autocorrect.

 Since this is a new (and also my first) repository, there might be a lot of bugs as you've expected, I will try to fix them.
 Thanks for using No-Console.js